Movember and Men’s Health

 The Movember Foundation aims to prevent men dying too young from a range of health issues including prostate and testicular cancer, mental health and suicide.
 Their efforts have impacts on a global scale and have funded more than 1,200 men’s health projects around the globe.

-Globally, men die on average 5 years earlier than women, and for reasons that are largely preventable.
+Globally, men die on average five years earlier than women, and for reasons that are largely preventable.
 The world loses a man to suicide every minute of every day.
 The reason for the poor state of men’s health are numerous and complex and include:-

-• Lack of awareness and understanding of the health issues men face
+• Lack of awareness and understanding of the health issues men face.

-• Men not openly discussing their health and how they’re feeling
+• Men not openly discussing their health and how they’re feeling.

-• Reluctance to take action when men don’t feel physically or mentally well
+• Reluctance to take action when men don’t feel physically or mentally well.

-• Men engaging in risky activities that threaten their health
+• Men engaging in risky activities that threaten their health.

-• Stigmas surrounding mental health
+• Stigmas surrounding mental health.

 Canadian statistics indicate that:-

-• 1 in 9 Canadian men will be diagnosed with prostate cancer in their lifetime
+• 1 in 9 Canadian men will be diagnosed with prostate cancer in their lifetime.

-• Testicular cancer is the most commonly diagnosed cancer in young Canadian men
+• Testicular cancer is the most commonly diagnosed cancer in young Canadian men.

-• In 2019, over 3,050 men died by suicide, nearly 60 men per week
+• In 2019, over 3,050 men died by suicide, nearly 60 men per week.

-• In Canada, 3 out of 4 deaths by suicide are men
+• In Canada, 3 out of 4 deaths by suicide are men.

-• Suicide is the second leading cause of death among Canadian males aged 15–44 years
+• Suicide is the second leading cause of death among Canadian males aged 15–44 years.

 Here are some fun-facts to tickle your mustache!!!